 In addition, work itself is changing.
 Large corporate campuses are a thing of the past.
 Many employees work remotely and don’t stick to 9 to 5 schedules.
 They interact with clients and colleagues around the world.
 They collaborate and share information virtually.
 They use mobile devices, webchats, video conferences, and instant messaging.
 And a growing bring-your-own-device (BYOD) culture feeds the need to support multiple platforms.

-Employees also now expect their internal service interactions to be seamless, intuitive, and personalized, just like the experiences they receive outside the office.
+Employees also now expect their internal service interactions to be seamless, intuitive, and personalised, just like the experiences they receive outside the office.

-Many internal service organizations realize they’re behind the times.
+Many internal service organisations realise they’re behind the times.
 Legacy technology, security and privacy business rules, and efficiency-only focus keep the status quo.
 But there is a shift happening toward an outside-in approach that improves the experience while driving operational efficiencies.

 Five ways to engage employees through the service desk

-Successful organizations drive end-user experience with consumer-like capabilities.
-We see the opportunity for service desk transformation in five ways: persona-based architecture, journey orchestration, services centralization (e.g. eStore), social collaboration, and analytics.
+Successful organisations drive end-user experience with consumer-like capabilities.
+We see the opportunity for service desk transformation in five ways: persona-based architecture, journey orchestration, services centralisation (e.g. eStore), social collaboration, and analytics.

-1. Personas: Before you can interact effectively, you must identify and personalize users by their needs, preferences, and behaviors.
+1. Personas: Before you can interact effectively, you must identify and personalise users by their needs, preferences, and behaviours.
 This sets the foundation of the end-user experience and shows how your employees want to interact with help desk resources.
 Look at job roles and locations to define role-specific attributes, such as devices used, office or remote, travel propensity, and customer interaction levels.
-Combine this with actual employee behavior and needs (channel usage, learning style, tech savviness, mobility, etc.) to create personas for different types of employees.
+Combine this with actual employee behaviour and needs (channel usage, learning style, tech savviness, mobility, etc.) to create personas for different types of employees.

-With personas defined, use analytics to understand their current service desk journey, the touchpoints used, and other behavior analysis.
+With personas defined, use analytics to understand their current service desk journey, the touchpoints used, and other behaviour analysis.
 Here is where interaction gaps and opportunities will be revealed.